hcientist/uug-presentations/git301/index.md

 ## Warmup
 Take a moment to create a GitHub account, or verify your password.
-Feel free to post your username in Teams chat so we can get a little social network going.
+Feel free to post your username on your Slack profile.
+Follow me @hcientist.
-Follow me @ripleymj.

 ---
 # Roadmap

-In tonight's meeting, you'll learn how to fork a repository, make changes locally, open a pull request, and synchronize the project back to your computer.
+In this session, you'll learn how to fork a repository, make changes locally, open a pull request, and synchronize the project back to your computer.

 ---
 # Step 1 - Fork the repo

-Go to <https://github.com/jmunixusers/history> and click `Fork` in the upper right-hand corner.
+Go to <https://github.com/hcientist/Stylin-Syrup-Sow/> and click `Fork` in the upper right-hand corner.
 If prompted, choose your personal account.

 ---
 # Step 2 - Clone your new repo